Lacey is a technical writer in the civil engineering field who enjoys DIY home projects.

 If you are experiencing little or no satellite broadcast signal, you may need to re-peak (or re-aim) your satellite dish to acquire or fine tune the broadcast signal.
 If you prefer to fix the problem yourself rather than calling out a technician, the following instructions guide you through the following steps:

-Note: Before re-peaking your satellite dish, read the Safety Instructions that came in your DIRECTV receiver box or available at DIRECTV's website.
+Note: Before re-peaking your satellite dish, read the Safety Instructions that either came in your DIRECTV receiver box or are available on DIRECTV's website.

 Equipment and Tools

 You will need the following equipment and tools to re-peak your dish:

 - Ladder of appropriate height to reach your satellite dish